Drug Screening in the Era of Legalized Marijuana

 Find a lawyer today

 Even in states where marijuana is legal, employers are entitled to enforce their own policies on marijuana use.
-For purposes of workplace safety, employers in many industries have an interest in knowing whether employees show up to work impaired by substances.
+For workplace safety, employers in many industries have an interest in knowing whether employees arrive at work impaired by substances.
 Many employers choose to enforce a zero-tolerance policy and can do so through testing programs.
 However, many states offer employees protection for conduct that occurs off-duty.

 Even if marijuana testing produces a positive result, an employer must assess the situation to understand how the law works in their jurisdiction.
 A positive test does not automatically mean the employee is impaired due to medical use or recreational use on their own time.
 Below are examples of drug testing policies in states that have legalized marijuana.